Heating, Ventilation, Air Conditioning, & Refrigeration (HVAC-R) Technician

 High school students are eligible to enroll in this program; however, some courses have age requirements.
 Speak to a Mid-State advisor for more information.
 Learn more about Mid-State Fast-Track.

-US Citizenship is required to sit for this licensure exam.
+US Citizenship is required to sit for this program's licensure exam.
 Contact your academic advisor for more information.

 "I entered the working world right after high school.
 After 20 years, I learned that the only way out of that rat race was through school.
 I realized that through Mid-State I could make myself worth more to a lot more companies.
 Without a doubt, attending Mid-State was the right decision, and the HVAC Installer program absolutely lived up to my expectations."